gavincmartin/gavincmartin.com/content/home/experience.md

   description = """
   I spent much of 2019 working at JPL as an intern--remotely during my spring and fall semesters as a Raytheon contractor to JPL and full-time (as an intern) in Pasadena over the summer.

   I served as a representative for the Europa Clipper mission on a multi-mission software development team and collaborated on a Java framework for spacecraft activity planning and mission simulation.
-Specifically, I focused on designing the spacecraft modeling components of the framework and in developing the discrete event simulation engine to drive simulations.
+Specifically, I focused on designing the spacecraft modeling components of the framework and in developing a discrete event simulation engine to drive simulations.
   """

 [[experience]]